3.0

 • Free nurse practitioner consult for intake.

-• Doctor consult to work out a health plan (the site does not specify whether these are all AHPRA-registered doctors or all GPs and instead shows select GPs’ bios).
+• Doctor consult to work out a health plan (the site does not specify whether these are AHPRA-registered doctors or GPs but shows select GPs’ bios).

 Here is a list of the services offered: